(Spoken at a Conference in Delhi on Sept. 21, 1980)

 A bulldozer moves and a man also moves, but there is a difference.
 The bulldozer does not know why it moves and where it moves, but the man knows why he moves.
 This is the difference between a helpless little man and a terrific bulldozer that can crush anything.

 Thus, the might of the magnitude of the universe need not terrify man's finitude, because the consciousness of finitude is more important than the unconsciousness of the expanse of the astronomical cosmos.
-Here is the crucial point we must contemplate and find time to meditate upon to suggest the nature of the final aim of our little activities.
+Here is the crucial point on which we have to contemplate and find time to meditate upon as a suggestion to the nature of the final aim of our little activities.

 We do not seem to be the little mortals that we are.
 We are putting on a mask of finitude and mortality and bodily being, but we do not seem to be that.
 This is our hope and this is our satisfaction.
 This is our ultimate aim, if at all we can call it an aim or a purpose of life.
 We do not seem to be men sitting here; we are not women; we are not particularities.
 We are little bodies or caskets in which is treasured the value of the whole of creation.
 The might and the omnipresence of the Almighty Creator is speaking through every little individuality of ours.
 In this sense we may say that each one of us is made in the image of God; the Bible is right.
 Thus there is a great, glorious future before us.
 We have not been defeated, and nobody can defeat us.
 Our heritage and our future is a final success.
 The bell rings, and we shall succeed.